 Q. If I wait until I'm accepted into the program and then move to Colorado at that time, will I be paying out-of-state tuition for the first year?
 If that is the case, is it possible to defer enrollment after acceptance so that I can establish residency in Colorado prior to matriculation?

 A. Obtaining Colorado residency takes one year (365 days) prior to the beginning of classes in the semester for which you are expecting in-state tuition; this process can be complicated.
 Please refer to Student Financial Services which can be found on the CSU website http://graduateschool.colostate.edu/financial/.
-Should you be accepted into the program, there is the possibility of deferring your admission term by one year using the GS 1C Form found on the Graduate School website graduateschool.colostate.edu.
+Should you be accepted into the program, there is the possibility of deferring your admission term by one year.
 However, you must obtain advisor and Department approval before postponing your start date.
-Once approved, an Update Request Form will be emailed to you for you to complete and submit electronically to Graduate Admissions.
+Once approved, an Update Request Form will be emailed to you through your online application.

 Q. How do I apply for a teaching or research assistantship?

 Our limited number of assistantships are highly competitive.
-Awards are made only after a student has been accepted into the program and are based on the needs of our faculty, merit, and academic preparation in the appropriate course content.
+Awards are made and are based on the needs of our faculty, merit, and academic preparation in the appropriate course content.
 Assistantships pay a monthly stipend and a portion or full in-state tuition depending on the hours/week awarded.
 Research assistantships offer a tuition premium paying the difference of out-of-state tuition for the first year.
-To be considered for these assistantships, please indicate your interest in the CSU on-line application.

 Q. What are the different programs of study in the department?

 A. A number of options exist, although ALL options lead to a Master of Science or Doctor of Philosophy in Food Science and Nutrition.
-These include Nutritional Science (laboratory-based research that might involve human samples, animals or cell lines), Community Nutrition, Food Science (functional foods for health, food safety, fermentation science) as well as an on-line master’s option (GP-IDEA) for those who already are Registered Dietitians (RD).
+These include Nutritional Science (laboratory-based research that might involve human samples, animals or cell lines), Community Nutrition, Food Science as well as an on-line master’s option (GP-IDEA) for those who already are Registered Dietitians (RD).

 The doctoral degree typically leads to a teaching and/or research position in a university setting, a research or related position in industry, or to further post-doctoral research training.
 The Food Science option for both the master and doctoral degrees can lead to industry positions.
 The master’s in Community Nutrition is often chosen by those who intend to become Registered Dietitians as this track requires the fewest additional credits.